Morocco–Portugal–Spain 2030 FIFA World Cup bid: Ambassadors

-Venues
+Proposed venues

 On 14 July 2022, the Royal Spanish Football Federation unveiled a shortlist including 15 stadiums in Spain.
 It was decided 11 Spanish stadiums will be selected with three Portuguese ones for the Spain–Portugal 2030 FIFA World Cup bid but when Morocco joined the bid there is a possibility that Spain will select 6 or 7 stadiums.

 On 22 June 2023, the president of the Royal Moroccan Football Federation Fouzi Lekjaa revealed the list of cities and stadiums that Morocco will present as part of the candidacy file to host the 2030 World Cup in a joint file with Spain and Portugal, as it was decided that 6 stadiums will be selected over 6 cities, of which 5 were previously built and will undergo a number of renovations.

-On 19 July 2024, the Royal Spanish Football Federation unveiled the 11 selected Spanish venues, discarding Vigo, Murcia, Gijón and Valencia.
+On 19 July 2024, the Royal Spanish Football Federation unveiled the 11 selected Spanish venues, discarding Valencia, Vigo, Murcia and Gijón.